Students learn about literary elements, such as plot and characters, across a number of literary genres. They also do some creative writing.

 Students explore the essential traits of poetry, focusing on figurative language.
 Next, they explain examples of figurative language.
 Finally, they choose subjects and write very brief poems using figurative language.

-Students learn the elements of writing a book report.
+Students learn the elements of writing a book review.
 Then, they choose a book to read and explain why they chose it.
-Next, they read the book and write their book report.
+Next, they read the book and write their book review.
 Finally, they rate the book and create a new cover for it.